-Best Dallas Computer Science Graduate Degree Programs & Schools
+Best Computer Science Graduate Degree Programs & Schools in Dallas

 As we live in the digital age, computer and technology occupations are growing faster than other fields[i] – is a graduate degree necessary?
 According to the Bureau of labor Statistics, for technically complex jobs, a master’s degree may be required[ii], and most jobs for computer research scientists require a Ph.D. in Computer Science or a related field[iii].
 Whether you are interested in computational theory, computer graphics, computer programming or the project management aspects of computer information and technology, there are various degrees to choose from and many reasons to build on your undergraduate education.

 Computer Science graduate programs are offered as Masters and Doctorate Degrees.
 Typically, a Bachelor of Science in Computer Science prepares students academically for Masters Programs in Computer Science (MPCS).
 Although students may continue the academic path they began as an undergraduate with a more specific type of computer science grad degree.
 Graduates interested in a PhD in Computer Science usually complete a thesis as the PhD is geared to aspiring professors, research scientists and development[iv].

 Graduate schools with Computer Science graduate programs near Dallas

 Types of Computer Science graduate programs

 In addition to degree level, there are different types of computer science degrees depending on whether you are interested in research and academia or advanced technical knowledge and applied skills in areas that might include:

 - Artificial intelligence and machine learning

 - Data mining